diyaindoliya/diyaindoliya.github.io/index.md

 I'm an undergrad at UCLA studying Cognitive Science with a specialization in Computing and a minor in Statistics.

 I'm extremely drawn to the intersection of art, psychology, and technology.
-Currently, I am a UX design lead at [Rivet](https://www.rivet.app/) as well as a designer for [LA Blueprint](https://lablueprint.org/)'s upcoming [Skid Row Arts Alliance](https://www.skidrowartsalliance.com/) mobile app.
+Currently, I am a UX design lead at [Rivet](https://www.rivet.app/) as well as a designer for [LA Blueprint](https://lablueprint.org/)'s [Skid Row Arts Alliance](https://www.skidrowartsalliance.com/) mobile app.